V-Sekai/manuals/decisions/20241016-instantiating-v-sekai-content.md

 We wish to enable Godot to load older content seamlessly.

+We are concerned about security vulnerabilities especially things like animations.

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams

 ### Option 1: Instantiate and Validate binary PackedScene